3D forensic engineering of infinite pool collapse in skyscraper

 Coupled simulation of hydraulic load and structural deformation 💧

 The forensic team used Tekla Structures to model the pool basin and evaluate the elastic deformation of the structural glass panel anchors under water pressure and wind load.
-The calculations revealed that the flexible seal, subjected to cyclic fatigue from gusts, lost its sealing capacity.
-Ansys Fluent was used to simulate the water dynamics as it fell: the flow descended forming a vertical curtain that impacted the facades, generating additional pressures on the lower anchors.
+The calculations revealed that the flexible joint, subjected to cyclic fatigue from gusts, lost its sealing capacity.
+Ansys Fluent simulated the dynamics of the falling water: the flow descended forming a vertical curtain that impacted the facades, generating additional pressures on the lower anchors.
 RealityCapture digitized the post-collapse state, allowing a comparison of actual deformations with model predictions, confirming that the failure originated at the connection between the overflow edge and the load-bearing structure.

 Lessons for the design of elevated pools 🏗️

-The incident demonstrates that infinity-edge pools on skyscrapers require a redundant seal design and a coupled wind-water dynamic analysis.
+The incident demonstrates that infinity-edge pools on skyscrapers require redundant joint design and coupled wind-water dynamic analysis.
 3D simulations with tools like Tekla Structures and Ansys Fluent must include scenarios of extreme gusts and material fatigue.
-Documentation with RealityCapture facilitates forensic inspection, but prevention requires oversizing anchors and providing emergency drainage systems on the public roadway.
+Documentation with RealityCapture facilitates forensic inspection, but prevention requires over-dimensioning anchors and providing emergency drainage systems on the public roadway.
 The catastrophe underscores that aesthetics should not compromise safety in elevated infrastructure.

-What variables would you consider for modeling this disaster?
+What variables would you consider to model this disaster?